cortex-lab/phy/docs/quickstart.md

 For a longer comparison, press `V` first.
 Merge View keeps the candidates staged while you continue exploring Similarity View.
 Its status shows exactly how many clusters `G` will merge.
 Press `V` again or close Merge View to cancel without changing the clustering.
+Reopening uses the same dock and restores its previous placement and size.

 If the Template GUI dataset includes an AIND/SpikeInterface format-version 2 `curation.json` with merge suggestions, use the persistent **Merge Propositions**